Pawlost/bachelors-thesis-compressed-meshers/README.md

 Example tables can be found in `Plugins/RunDirectionalMeshingDemo/VoxelTypes`.

 * Example voxel definitions are stored in `DT_BlockTable`.
-* To create a new voxel table, use the **VoxelType** row struct.
+* Use the **VoxelType** row struct to create a new voxel table.
 * Add new rows, assign materials, and configure properties.

 ![VoxelTypeCreation](./Screenshots/VoxelTypeTableCreation.jpg)

 ### Voxel Generators
-Example voxel generators  can be found in `Plugins/RunDirectionalMeshingDemo//ContentBlueprints/ChunkSpawners/VoxelGenerators`.
+For example, voxel generators can be found in `Plugins/RunDirectionalMeshingDemo//ContentBlueprints/ChunkSpawners/VoxelGenerators`.

-Voxel generators are unspawnable actor components that define how chunks are filled with voxels, set chunk dimensions, and determine voxel size. **Meshers** are algorithms responsible for converting the generated voxel grid into a mesh.
+Voxel generators are unspawnable actor components that define how chunks are filled with voxels, set chunk dimensions, and determine voxel size. **Meshers** are algorithms that convert the generated voxel grid into a mesh.
 Currently, only **RunDirectionalMesher** is supported.

 ![VoxelGenerator](./Screenshots/VoxelGenerator.jpg)